Noesen’s Power Play Goal Pushes Devils Past Mammoth | GAME STORY | New Jersey Devils

 • The lone goal to get by Jacob Markstrom on Friday night was a backhanded shot by Daniil But on the Mammoth power play.
 The shot from in the slot actually deflected slightly off of Jonas Siegenthaler's stick as he was skating through to defend the middle of the ice.

-Markstrom finished the night making 31 saves on 32 shots, including six of seven on the power play and saving all 24 he faced at even strength.
+Markstrom was outstanding, shutting the door, other than the But goal, making 31 saves on 32 shots, including six of seven on the power play and saving all 24 he faced at even strength.

+The Devils netminder backstopped the team that wasn't having one of their top performances, but gave them the confidence to continually battle and grind out a victory.

+“It’s great, it instills so much confidence, it started with Marky tonight, he was a brick wall back there," Pesce said.
+"Without him, I don’t know that we win this game.
+When we’re getting those timely saves, we feed off of that with our defensive structure.
+Kudos to him.”

 • It was a missed opportunity midway through the first period when New Jersey had a chance to tie the game with two power play opportunities, including 57 seconds of 5-on-3.
 The Devils managed just three shots over the sequence, all three coming at 5-on-4, and went shotless with their two-man advantage.
 All three of the first-period power-play shots came from captain Nico Hischier.